uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 If your application is successful, you’ll be invited for an interview by your training provider.

-Interviews usually last a day and include an interview and some time spent teaching a class of real pupils.
+Interviews usually last a day and may include some time spent teaching a class of real pupils.

 However they vary from provider to provider – you’ll be given all the information you need when you’re invited to attend.